-Using chocolates as an aid to self-knowledge, or using chocolates as an aid to meditation.
-An exercise to steer the mind towards inner calm, taught at the Oxford Mindfulness Centre, gives one example of how chocotation works.
+Chocotation is the use of chocolates as an aid to self-knowledge.
+One example of how chocotation works is this exercise taught at the Oxford Mindfulness Centre.
 A chocolate is first unwrapped, and while the eyes are closed the aroma is inhaled deeply and thoughtfully.
-Then, after the eyes are opened the chocolate is reflected upon, before being eaten slowly and with deliberation.
-In this quiet pocket of space the world is allowed to slow down.
-Something usually rushed now becomes a pleasurable experience – the chocolate lasts in the memory for longer, with more ‘meaning’, and perhaps more blissfully, than it would have done otherwise.
+When the eyes are opened the chocolate is reflected upon, before being eaten slowly with deliberation.
+In this quiet pocket calm the world is allowed to slow down.
+Something usually rushed now becomes a pleasurable experience – the chocolate lasts in the memory for longer, with more meaning, and perhaps more enjoyment, than it would have done before.

-Another kind of chocotation, popular with women, involves a more Bridget Jones style of meditation.
-First, one gets in the mood with a bubble bath and a chilled glass of good champagne.
-Then one dries off, puts on some gorgeous lingerie and lies on the bed.
-Outside, it’s probably a cold night, but indoors the heating is on full, and the room is warm and cosy.
-One starts on the contents of a ballotin of Neuhaus pralines, or similar, and, as one holds the dance of tastes, aromas, shapes and associations together, whatever it is, is allowed to happen, then – whoosh! – one suddenly realises that chocolates probably are the answer to all life’s problems.
+Another example of chocotation, involves a more Bridget Jones style of meditation, and is frequently enjoyed by women who want to unwind.
+First, one gets in the mood by soaking in a fragrant bubble bath with glass of champagne.
+After this, one puts on some nice lingerie and lies on the bed.
+Outside, it’s probably a cold night, but indoors the heating is on full and the room is warm and cosy.
+One opens a ballotin of Neuhaus pralines, or similar, and, while one holds the dance of tastes, aromas, shapes and associations together, whatever it is, is allowed to happen.
+Suddenly, if one is lucky, there’s a whoosh! in the mind and one realises that chocolates really are the answer to life’s problems!